Client

 Description

-This project involved creating an editorial cover inspired by a recently published research paper.
-My chosen paper was on the replication of trunk development in vitro through the mimicry of notochord signalling.
-This journal cover visualises the notochord as the central "conductor" orchestrating trunk development and patterning.
-The cover features two renderings.
+This project involved creating an editorial cover based on a recent research paper on replicating trunk development in vitro through notochord signalling.
+The concept visualizes the notochord as a central “conductor” guiding trunk development and patterning, shown through two renderings.

 Exhibited in: